AbdulRehmanMarfani/clarinote/README.md

 * Track progress and build consistent study habits
 * Customize their experience for maximum comfort

-> ✨ AI Study Bot transforms your study time into an efficient, AI-enhanced experience.
+> ✨ ClariNote transforms your study time into an efficient, AI-enhanced experience.

 ---